TerraSur

-TerraSur (previously known as EFE Chillán) is a Chilean Inter-city rail service, opened in 2001 between Santiago and Chillán, on the Chilean Central Valley.
+Tren Estación Central - Chillan (previously known as EFE Chillán or TerraSur) is a Chilean Inter-city rail service, opened in 2001 between Santiago and Chillán, on the Chilean Central Valley.
 It is operated by the Trenes Regionales Terra S.A., a subsidiary of the Empresa de los Ferrocarriles del Estado (EFE).
-Covering almost 400 km in less than 5 hours, it is the fastest public transportation between those cities.
+Covering almost 400 km in less than 5 hours, it is the fastest public transportation between the two cities.

-Currently it is one of the only inter-city services that still operates in the country, (the other intercity rail service is the Alameda-Temuco train, a seasonal train) and is the fastest rail service in South America, with an operational speed reaching 150 km/h.
+Currently it is one of the only inter-city services that still operates in the country, (the other intercity rail service is the Alameda-Temuco train, a seasonal train) and is the fastest rail service in South America, with an operational speed reaching 160 km/h.

 Since June 2012, TerraSur has two daily services on each direction, between Santiago and Chillán, increasing to three on Mondays.

-Planned upgrade
+Upgrade

 In 2019, EFE announced its intention to launch a tender for the supply of six new rolling stock units capable of maximum speeds of 160 km/h.
 These new vehicles, along with the automation and upgrade of 74 level crossings will allow a journey time of 2 hours 40 minutes for express services between Santiago and Chillán, with intermediate stops at San Bernardo, Rancagua and Talca, and will allow the service to meet the international definition of Higher-speed rail, making it the first in South America.
 Along with a standard service consisting of ten intermediate stops, EFE plans to operate 12 daily round trips.
+The Electro-diesel trains are manufactured by CRRC Sifang.
+They consist of four cars and have 238 seats in one class.

+In April 2023, the government and EFE presented two of the six trains that will be incorporated into the fleet shortening the five-hour trip to three hours and 40 minutes.

+In January 20, 2024, Chilean authorities inaugurated the South American country's fastest train service initially connecting Santiago with Curicó in two hours and three minutes.
+Four months later, the service was extended to Chillán.

 Rolling Stock

-TerraSur uses the Spanish made EMU UTS-444 series RENFE, that hold the driver's cabin and the pantograph, with one RENFE 10000 Series passenger coach in the middle of each convoy.
+TerraSur uses as its long time flagship rolling stock the Spanish made UTS-444 series EMUs formerly of RENFE, that hold the driver's cabin and the pantograph, with one RENFE 10000 Series passenger coach in the middle of each consist.

+Since 2023, TerraSur operates Chinese manuractured SFB-500 bimode multiple units in four car configuration.